 Location and area size

-The territory of Gunung Walat University Forest (GWUF) is located geographically between 6o54’23” – 6o55’35” S and 106o48’27”-106o50’29” E, and administratively within the territory of Cibadak subdistrict, the regency of Sukabumi.
+The territory of Gunung Walat University Forest (GWUF) is located geographically between 6o54’23” – 6o55’35” S and 106o48’27”-106o50’29” E, and administratively within the territory of Cibadak subdistrict and Cicantayan subdistrict, the regency of Sukabumi.
 In terms of forest administrative territory, GWUF belongs to BKPH Gede Barat, KPH Sukabumi, Perum Perhutani Unit III Jawa Barat and Banten.
 Area size of the forest territory is 359 ha.
 GWUF consists of three blocks, namely East Block (Cikatomas) as large as 120 ha, West Block (Cimenyan) as large as 125 ha, and Central Block (Tangkalak) as large as 114 ha.
-Boundary of the forest territory is shown in Figure 1:
+The forest territory is shown in Figure 1:

-- North : Village of Batununggul and Village of Sekarwangi
+- North : Village of Batununggal and Village of Sekarwangi

 - East : Village of Cicantayan and Cijati